NCAR/cesm_cloud_locking/README.md

 ## Versioning

 In the future, we may try to mirror cesm versioning; be aware of that potential change.
+For now, we will just semantic versioning, with "releases" to provide markers of significant changes that we recommend using.

 ## Authors

 * **Jerry Olson** - developed implementation, wrote most of the code
 * **Brian Medeiros** - helped design the method
 * **Eleanor Middlemas** - helped design the method; extensive testing
+* **Jim Benedict**

 ## License